DigitalPublishingToolkit/TOD17-Gray-Zones/md/book.md

 # The Gray Zones of Creativity and Capital: Introduction#
 ### Šefik Tatlić and Gordana Nikolić###

-The initial idea that led to the preparation of this publication was not a reflection of the editors’ wish to merely add another publication focusing on a critique of the relationship between creative industries and capital to the huge corpus of similar publications taking a critical
+The <a href="http://google.com">initial</a> idea that led to the preparation of this publication was not a reflection of the editors’ wish to merely add another publication focusing on a critique of the relationship between creative industries and capital to the huge corpus of similar publications taking a critical